Google has taken on Amazon Alexa, Apple Siri, and Microsoft Cortana with its own voice assistant: Google Assistant.

 The update brought Google Assistant to compatible phones in the US first, with the UK, Australia, Canada and Germany following.

-The not-so-new phones that will get Google Assistant eventually include:
+The not-so-new phones that will get or should now have Google Assistant include:

 - Samsung Galaxy S7 - See on Amazon UK - Amazon US